 On the other hand, glass is an effective barrier for the juice, resistant to temperature, non-toxic, odorless, transparent and looks good.
 Most glass bottle juice can be stored on a shelf and has to be consumed by the expiration date on the bottle.
 After opening, typically the juice will remain good for two weeks.

 A popular pomegranate juice sold in a bottle is made by Lakewood.
 The company states to refrigerate after opening and use within two weeks.
-If the bottle remains unopened and stored on the shelf, refer to the expiration date on the bottle 4.
+If the bottle remains unopened and stored on the shelf, refer to the expiration date on the bottle 3.
 You can also call the company if there’s any doubts.
 Their number is 1-866-324-5900.
-You can check Amazon for their current prices by clicking here.

 Pomegranate Juice In A Can